Chart Color Schemes

 Nyngan has shown very soft population growth performance across periods assessed by AreaSearch

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are employed.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to these projections, Nyngan's population is expected to decrease by 437 persons by the year 2041.
+For areas not covered, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, Nyngan's population is projected to decrease by 440 persons.

 Frequently Asked Questions - Population